 Rollcage on the PC did support online multiplayer, however the servers that facilitated this are long gone.
 Network multiplayer with other PCs in your home may still work if you have two copies of the game, though we have not tested this.
 Split screen multiplayer is also possible.

-The popular gaming utility Xfire supports Rollcage, allowing you to take screenshots, videos, surf the web and track your friends all while playing the game.
-This is particularly useful since Rollcage is likely to crash to desktop if you try to alt-tab out of the game to quickly check your e-mail, for instance.
-If you want to use Xfire with Rollcage Redux, you will need to perform this simple five step fix.
+The popular gaming utility Evolve supports Rollcage and Rollcage Redux, allowing you to take screenshots, videos, surf the web and track your friends all while playing the game.
+This is particularly useful since Rollcage is likely to crash to desktop if you try to alt-tab out of the game to quickly check your e-mail, for instance, though this problem does not affect Rollcage Redux.

 By putting the Rollcage CD-ROM into a CD player or by using a CD audio player on your PC, you can listen to the games soundtrack.